Neural Controller for Incremental Stability of Unknown Continuous-time Systems

-\textit{Contributions}: The previous work of the author proposes a formally verified neural network controller to ensure incremental input-to-state stability for unknown discrete-time systems \cite{basu2025controller}.
-This represents a significant advancement beyond the formal verification of neural Lyapunov functions for unknown systems \cite{basu2025formally}, as it not only ensures stability but also provides a systematic approach to controller design with rigorous verification guarantees.
-In this work, we aim to synthesize the controller for unknown continuous-time systems such that the closed-loop system exhibits the behavior of incremental input-to-state stability.
-We propose the notion of an incremental input-to-state stable control Lyapunov function ($\delta$-ISS-CLF) for continuous-time systems and prove that the existence of such a function under the controller leads the closed-loop system to be incrementally stable.
-In this work, as we deal with general nonlinear systems, we are using data-driven techniques to synthesize the controller, therefore, we need the compactness assumption on the state-space.
-As the controller and $\delta$-ISS-CLF will be formulated over finite data, we need to ensure forward invariance of the state-space \textit{i.e.}, starting from any initial condition within the state-space, the trajectory of the system always lies inside the state-space.
-To ensure forward invariance, we utilize the notion of control barrier function (CBF) to make the state-space forward-invariant.
-We simultaneously leverage the conditions of $\delta$-ISS-CLF with the CBF condition imposed on the controller as a robust optimization problem.
-The system dynamics being unknown, we propose the controller and the $\delta$-ISS-CLF as neural networks and formulate a scenario convex problem corresponding to the robust optimization problem using some Lipschitz continuity assumptions.
+\textit{Contributions}: Building on our earlier work on formally verified neural network controllers for unknown discrete-time systems \cite{basu2025controller}, we extend the framework to unknown continuous-time systems. {We propose the notion of an incremental input-to-state stable control Lyapunov function ($\delta$-ISS-CLF) for continuous-time systems and prove that the existence of such a function under the controller leads the closed-loop system to be incrementally stable.} For a general unknown system, we propose data-driven techniques to synthesize $\delta$-ISS-CLF and the controller jointly and hence the notion of $\delta$-ISS-CLF over compact sets is proposed while ensuring forward invariance by leveraging the notion of CBF as seen in \cite{basu2025controller}.
+We unify the $\delta$-ISS-CLF and CBF conditions in a robust optimization program (ROP) and propose the controller and the $\delta$-ISS-CLF as neural networks, as system dynamics is unknown and only a black-box model is provided, and formulate a scenario convex problem corresponding to the ROP using some Lipschitz continuity assumptions.